Sustainability is a part of all LUT's stakeholder cooperation

 Cooperation with hometowns

-Goals for energy efficiency in campus buildings are shared with the property operators, University Properties of Finland (SYK) and Isku Center.
-SYK's goal is for their campuses to be the most responsible campuses in Europe by 2030.
+• Goals for energy efficiency in campus buildings are shared with the property owners, University Properties of Finland (SYK) and Isku Center.

 Sustainable development networks